-Direct operating costs consist primarily of site rental fees, cash delivery costs, cash supply costs, maintenance, insurance, telecommunications and the cost of data center operations-related personnel, as well as the processing centers' facility-related costs and other processing center-related expenses.
-Additionally, these costs include the commissions paid to retail merchants and card processors involved with POS DCC transactions.
-Direct operating costs increased in the first quarter of 2013 compared to the same period of 2012, primarily due to the increase in the number of ATMs under management and the acquisition of Pure Commerce in January 2013.
+Direct operating costs consist primarily of site rental fees, cash delivery costs, cash supply costs, maintenance, insurance, telecommunications, the cost of data center operations-related personnel, as well as the processing centers' facility-related costs and other processing center-related expenses and commissions paid to retail merchants and card processors involved with POS DCC transactions.
+Direct operating costs increased in the second quarter and first half of 2013 compared to the same periods of 2012, primarily due to the increase in the number of ATMs under management, the increase in transaction volume on brown label ATMs in India and the acquisition of Pure Commerce.